Post-Pandemic Business Budgeting Trends for Marketing and Beyond

-- What should your post-pandemic budget look like?
+- What should your post pandemic marketing budget look like?

-In this article we explore more about how COVID-19 impacted business spending and where companies will be allocating their budgets in 2022.
+In this article we explore more about how COVID-19 impacted business spending and where companies have been allocating their budgets since the pandemic.

 Impact of COVID-19 on Business Spending

-Before delving into expenses for the year, we can look at how business spending has changed due to COVID-19.
+Before delving into expenses, we can look at how business spending has changed due to COVID-19.
 At the height of the pandemic, many companies implemented cost-cutting measures to cope with the economic recession and sustain their operations.

-Some of the main areas that suffered budget cuts include the following:
+Some of the main areas that suffered budget cuts included the following:

-- Hiring.
-Hiring was deprioritized at this time since companies were generally trying to survive.
+- Hiring – Hiring wasn’t a priority since companies were generally trying to survive the pandemic.
 Many even had to lay off employees, cut working hours to get through the crisis, and cut losses.

-- Marketing and Advertising.
-As brands and companies focused on navigating the pandemic, most reduced their ad spend to cope with the initial hit from the lockdowns.
+- Marketing & Advertising – As brands and companies focused on navigating the pandemic, most reduced their ad spend to cope with the initial hit from the lockdowns.
 As a result, 2020 marked the first time in 16 years that Google saw a drop in ad sales, with revenues dipping by 5.3%—from $41.8 billion in 2019 to $39.6 billion in 2020.

-- Business Travel.
-Unsurprisingly, businesses needed to halt their travel plans at this time due to the mobility restrictions imposed.
-While the situation has eased in the past two years, the changes and advancements in the new normal show poor prospects for the return of business travel.
-Based on a Bloomberg survey of 45 large businesses, 84% said they plan to spend less on trips in the post-pandemic scene.
+- Business Travel – Naturally, businesses needed to halt their travel plans during the pandemic due to the mobility restrictions imposed.
+While the situation has eased in the past few years, the changes and advancements in the new “online” normal have negatively affected business travel.
+Based on a Bloomberg survey of 45 large businesses, 84% said they had planned to spend less on travel trips in the post-pandemic world.

-So, with all the financial adjustments that businesses had to make to cope with the pandemic, you might now be wondering where they plan to spend their money in 2022.
-Check out the key areas they will emphasize this year to grow.
+So, with all the financial adjustments that businesses had to make to cope with the pandemic, you might now be wondering where have they since been spending their post pandemic marketing dollars.
+Here are the key areas chosen to help businesses to continue to grow.

 1. Marketing Initiatives

-While businesses initially had to cut down on marketing expenses due to the aftershock of the pandemic, many are now returning to the scene to reach their target market.
+While businesses initially had to cut down on marketing expenses due to the aftershock of the pandemic, many have since returned to the scene to reach their target markets.

-Here are the main predictions for the year:
+Here are the main areas that have benefited:

 a) Social Media Marketing

 As users spend more hours browsing social media per day, brands want to increase their presence on these platforms.
-Aside from Facebook, Twitter, and Instagram, emerging platforms like TikTok and Twitch are steadily growing as people seek more ways to stay connected with others online.
+Aside from Facebook, Twitter, and Instagram, platforms like TikTok and Twitch have steadily grown as people seek more ways to stay connected with others online.
 As a result, these serve as a good opportunity to maximize returns on your ad spend.

 b) Search Engine Optimization (SEO).

 SEO has become a staple in the digital marketing industry today.
 What makes it so attractive is that the results are organic, so you need not shell out such a big investment, and you can grow the results over time.
-Thus, this will be especially popular among small businesses and new entrants trying to make a name in the online space.
+SEO has since become popular among small businesses as new entrants try to make a name for themselves in the online space.

 c) Connected TV Ads

 Companies are starting to see the potential in Connected TV ads, which is the fastest-growing video advertising platform.
 With more people spending time at home, connected TV has become a primary source of entertainment and you can expect more companies to invest in these ads in all industries.
 Of course, marketing strategies can vary significantly per company.
-However, based on the insights above, it is clear that digital marketing will be a core focus for many businesses this year.
+However, based on the insights above, it is clear that digital marketing will be a core focus for many businesses in the coming years

 2. Technology Investments

-Tech is another major area where businesses will spend this year looking for ways to automate their processes and provide better experiences for users.
-Specifically, these trends will incur more expenses for the year:
+Tech is another major area where businesses are spending as they look for ways to automate their processes and provide better experiences for users.
+Specifically, the following trends will incur more expenses:

 a) Tech Software

-According to Bain & Company, over three quarters of US companies expect their IT budget to be higher in 2022 as the economy slowly recovers.
+According to Bain & Company, over three quarters of US companies expected its IT budget to be higher as the economy is slowly recovering.

 b) Augmented Reality (AR) and Virtual Reality (VR)